-- Add location maps
+- Add a map of your business location

-- And hundreds of other features!
+- And so many other features!

-For example, your visitors can easily:
+For example, your web visitors can easily:

-- Bookmark your posts on social media.
+- Bookmark your content on social media.

-- Contact you using contact forms
+- Contact you via contact forms

 - Open a support ticket

-- And so much more …
+- And much more …

-One last thing on the subject of plugins:
+One last thing about WP plugins:

 (Whatever you need done, there’s a WordPress plugin for that!)